On Energy Subsidies and Externalities

 The breakdown of fossil fuel subsidization per country is given below.
 It is clear that the list is dominated by fossil fuel producing developing nations.
 These nations simply prefer the economic growth provided by selling fossil fuels closer to the local cost of extraction over the increased profits resulting from selling more of their product at international market prices.

 Yes, to developed world citizens, this might appear to be a wasteful and selfish practice, but we have no right to prevent these developing nations from enjoying the full economic advantages of their fossil fuel resources.
 People born in the developed world enjoy one order of magnitude greater material affluence than people born in the developing world because of one century of $20/barrel oil and $20/ton coal.
 It will not be politically possible to tell the developing world that they do not deserve to derive similar advantages from the fuels they can still extract at or below these prices.

-Forcing Kuwait (which can still extract oil for as little as $3/barrel) to sell this oil locally at $100/barrel would be similar to forcing a solar farm in Mexico to sell electricity at the same price as that required by a solar farm in Greenland.
-The only reason why the lower oil prices in Kuwait are labelled as a subsidy is because the highly concentrated liquid nature of oil makes it highly suited for international trade.
+Forcing the Middle East (which can still extract oil for $20/barrel or less) to sell this oil locally at $100/barrel would be similar to forcing a solar farm in Mexico to sell electricity at the same price as that required by a solar farm in Greenland.
+The only reason why the lower oil prices in MENA nations are labelled as a subsidy is because the highly concentrated liquid nature of oil makes it highly suited for international trade.
 If oil was less suited for international trade (like solar power), the subsidies reported in the above figure would be much smaller.